Zanadar/upticker/README.md

 Whatver [0] whatver[0]
 Whatver [0] whatver[0]
 ```
+Run it as eg. `pbcopy | node run.js | pbcopy`

-It produces output that looks like
+It produces output that looks like this:
 ```
 Whatver [0] whatver[0]
 Whatver [1] whatver[1]